sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * Want to keep all the real logic off the cards api.
 * In cli.py, the rest of the card system are accessed using cards import
 * most of the db workes using a context manager that created cards.cardDB obj

+### Testing with typer

+* Typer provides a testing intreface. with it , we can call our aplication without using subprocess.run
+* Create a helper function called cards_cli for generating result for the cli